 - Even with an additional 3 months of summer, living in an apartment costs less than StuVi: While StuVi costs $13,230 per “year” (defined by 9 months), living in my off-campus apartment at $767/month is $9,204, a gap of $4,026.
 (Even with utilities included in my rent – $850/month – my annual rent comes to $10,200, still saving me $3,030).
 Another option stands: you can sublet your room if you leave for the summer.
 Finding sublettors for the summer proves fairly easy, as many students take summer classes and try to find jobs and internships over the summer.
 Even if you knock some money off the rent for your sublettor, you still lose much less money than keeping the room unoccupied.

 - Utilities sometimes come included in the rent, which is a great benefit living off-campus!
 However, if you land a deal where nothing comes included (like in my apartment), bills will rarely surpass the cost of living in StuVi.
 For example, in a given month, my apartment pays the gas bill ($84 divided by 3 roommates is $28 each), the electric bill (average is around $75, divided by 3 is $25), and Comcast, which includes high-speed wireless Internet and HD cable, an HD DVR, and premium channel privileges ($99, divided by 3 roommates is $33).
 Overall, utilities cost about $86 per month.
 At less than $100 per month, utilities will NOT drive your rent up so much as to make StuVi worth the exaggerated price.
+If you’re looking for low utility rates, our great customer service helps make utilities in Edmonton an enjoyable experience.

 If that doesn’t convince you, another thing to consider: you get so many more amenities off campus than in the dorms.
 We searched high and low for the perfect apartment, and for $767 per person/month, our apartment has: